fogodev/voicer/README.md

 ## How to modify parameters

-To modify PreProcessing parameters edit include/PreProcessing.h To modify WiSARD parameters, the constructor of WiSARD is called on line 152 of src/main.cpp file, this constructor can be changed according to [libwann github page](https://github.com/firmino/libwann)
+To modify PreProcessing parameters edit include/PreProcessing.h To modify WiSARD parameters, search for "WiSARD constructor call" on src/main.cpp file, this constructor can be changed according to [libwann github page](https://github.com/firmino/libwann)

 After changes, run the rebuild script as